letsfindaway/basement-ventilation/README.md

 I'm trying to give you enough information to build this project for your house.
 You might modify it to cope with more or less rooms or add your own features.

+If you have any questions, ideas, improvements or find an error, don't hesitate to create an [issue](/issues).
+I don't promise to answer, but I will try!

 ## Features

 Just opening and closing the windows was not enough for me.
 The more you think about it, the more features come on the list.
 Currently the project includes: